 And then just having yourself in a spin.
-So I definitely think like getting excited, flipping the script in that mindset thing is a massive part.
+I definitely think like getting excited, flipping the script in that mindset thing is a massive part.
 And one that people underestimate of how powerful it really is to helping you have a great live stream, a great presentation.

-So absolutely, absolutely love that tip.
+Absolutely, absolutely love that tip.
 Let’s get into tip number four.
 Know your 60.
 What does this mean, Paul?
 Know your 60?

-So when you walk up those steps and you’re on stage and you’re looking out, you can only see the first row of people.
+When you walk up those steps and you’re on stage and you’re looking out, you can only see the first row of people.
 You can’t see anyone else at the back.
 You realise, hang on, there are 250 people in here listening to what I’m going to say first, how do I open?

-So it might be something like good evening, Sara.
+It might be something like good evening, Sara.
 My name is Norf.
 I am from London.
 Today, we are here to talk about my top favourite five tips to get you ready for any online presentation.
 Be it in-person be it online and also the same things apply if you are in a live stream.

 And if your introduction is there with your name and address it, you’re almost on autopilot.
 You get up there, you speak out your first 60, that will give your brain a chance to go, right?